- 6 tablespoons balsamic vinegar

 - Meanwhile, in a small skillet, saute pecans in oil until toasted.
 Stir in remaining maple syrup.
 Bring to a boil; cook for 1 minute, stirring constantly.
 Remove from skillet and spread onto waxed paper to cool completely.

 - Drain and discard marinade.
 Sprinkle steak with salt and pepper.
-Grill, over medium heat, for 4-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Grill, over medium heat, for 4-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
 Let stand for 5 minutes before slicing.

 - Place reserved marinade in small saucepan.
 Bring to a boil; cook until liquid is reduced to 1/4 cup, about 2 minutes.
 Divide steak slices between two plates.
 Drizzle with sauce; sprinkle with blue cheese and pecans.
 Yield: 2 servings.